Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Introduction

-If $\xi$ is a terminal claim on $d$ assets, then $\Xi_t^\xi$ denotes the set of all initial endowments at time $t$ that ensure the existence of an acceptable portfolio process paying $\xi$ at maturity, that is $V_T\in\xi+\bK_T$ a.s.
-Equivalently, $\Xi_t^\xi$ is the family of $\cF_t$-measurable elements of $(\xi-\Att_{t,T})$, where $\Att_{t,T}$ is the set of claims attainable at time $T$ starting from zero investment.
-The set $\Xi_t^\xi$ may be used to assess the risk associated with $\xi$ at time $t$.
+If $\xi$ is a terminal claim on $d$ assets, then $\Xi_t^\xi$ denotes the set of all initial endowments at time $t$ that ensure the existence of an acceptable portfolio process paying $\xi$ at maturity, that is, $V_T\in\xi+\bK_T$ a.s.
+Equivalently, $\Xi_t^\xi$ is the family of $\cF_t$-measurable elements of $(\xi-\Att_{t,T})$, where $\Att_{t,T}$ is the set of claims attainable at time $T$ starting from zero investment at time $t$.
+The family $\Xi_t^\xi$ may be used to assess the risk associated with $\xi$ at time $t$.

-The classical no arbitrage conditions are imposed on the set of attainable claims, and so they may be formulated in our setting in terms of the sets $\Xi_t^0$ (that arises if $\xi=0$), its asymptotic variant, or using the attainable sets.
-These no risk arbitrage conditions are introduced and analysed in Section~\ref{sec:risk-arbitrage}.
-It is shown that in some cases it is possible to represent the families of capital requirements as a set-valued process, and the no risk arbitrage conditions can be characterised in terms of weakly consistent price systems.
-It should be noted that the risk arbitrage only makes sense in the multiasset setting; if $\bK_t=\R_+^d$ (which is always the case on the line), then all no risk arbitrage conditions automatically hold.
-This is also the case for the classical financial arbitrage that needs at least one risky asset apart from the cash.
+The no arbitrage conditions we study are imposed on the set of super-hedging prices $\Xi_t^0$ for the zero claim $\xi=0$.
+They may be reformulated as no arbitrage conditions on the set of attainable claims, which are weaker than the usual ones of the literature.
+These \emph{no risk arbitrage} conditions are introduced and analysed in Section~\ref{sec:risk-arbitrage}.
+In difference to \cite{cher07fs}, we do not rely on the weak compactness of the duals to the acceptance sets and we do not need to pinpoint any reference asset.
+It should be noted that the risk arbitrage only makes sense in the multiasset setting with some trading opportunities between the assets; if $\bK_t=\R_+^d$ (which is always the case on the line), then all no risk arbitrage conditions automatically hold.

+It is shown that, in some cases, it is possible to represent the families of capital requirements as a set-valued process, and the no risk arbitrage conditions, for linear transaction costs, can be characterised in terms of weakly consistent price systems, so providing a variant of the Fundamental Theorem of Asset Pricing in our framework, see Theorem~\ref{coroEquivPropNARA}.

+A comparison of our approach with the no good deals setting is provided in Section~\ref{sec:no-good-deals-1}.
+It is shown that our approach imposes stronger no arbitrage conditions that are more difficult to check, but which result in lower superhedging prices.